w3c/wai-curricula/content/content-author/data-tables.md

 * Demonstrate the use of assistive technologies to navigate data tables.
 Emphasize how header cells are announced before or after the data cells they are associated with.
 * Show examples of header cells.
 Explain that these cells must convey clear and succinct information about the data in the column or row.
 * Show examples of tables with headers that span multiple rows or columns.
 Discuss with students which of the cells should be the header cells and how many rows or columns the headers should span.
 Some authoring tools let content authors specify the scope of header cells.
-Otherwise, content authors must provide that information through annotations for designers and developers to implement these tables.
+Otherwise, content authors must provide the headers scope through annotations for designers and developers to implement these tables.
 * Introduce accessible tools that produce appropriate markup for header cells.
 Explain how to designate a given cell as header and how to define the header scope via the tool's user interface.

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to assess knowledge:

 * Short Answer Questions &mdash; Ask students what type of information header cells should convey.
-Assess how students understand the type of information table headers cells should convey.
+Assess how students understand the type of information that header cells should convey.
 * Practical &mdash; Give students a table without designated headers.
 Ask them to tell which cells should be the header cells and how many rows and/or columns the headers should span.
 Assess how students recognize the header cells as well as their scope.
 * Practical &mdash; Have students designate the header cells and their scope using a given authoring tool.
 Assess how students use authoring tools to designate the header cells and their scope.